-Integrating locking into the NFS protocol necessarily causes it to be state-full.
-With the inclusion of "share" file locks the protocol becomes substantially more dependent on state than the traditional combination of NFS and NLM [XNFS].
+Integrating locking into the NFS protocol necessarily causes it to be stateful.
+With the inclusion of share reservations the protocol becomes substantially more dependent on state than the traditional combination of NFS and NLM [XNFS].
 There are three components to making this state manageable: